LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/motionless.md

 &nbsp;

+&nbsp;
+## 17

+&nbsp;

 Aik had been travelling for months, wandering from one kingdom to another, his heart heavy with the weight of his past.
-He had left his home and everything he had ever known behind, driven by a need to escape the pain of his lost love and the burden of the sin of being late when he was needed.
+He had left his home and everything he had ever known behind, driven by a need to escape the pain of his lost love and the burden of a sin he didn't commit.

 &nbsp;